 |

-An organization licensed to conduct a Raffle event may request to have its licence cancelled at any time, provided that no tickets have been sold.
-Any such request must be made in writing to the licensing authority and must state that no sales have taken place.
+An organization licensed to conduct a Raffle event may request to have its licence cancelled at any time, provided no tickets have been sold.
+A request to cancel must be made in writing to the licensing authority and must state that no sales have taken place and the reason for the request.

 In the interests of consumer protection, a licence may not be cancelled once sales have begun except under the following conditions: